Norman Theuerkauf

-Norman Theuerkauf (born 24 January 1987) is a German footballer who plays for 1.
-FC Heidenheim.
+Norman Theuerkauf (born 24 January 1987) is a German former footballer.
+Mainly a left-back, he could also play as a centre-back or defensive midfielder.

 Career

 Theuerkauf started his career with the reserve sides of SV Werder Bremen and Eintracht Frankfurt, before joining Eintracht Braunschweig in the 3.
 Liga.
 As one of the club's regular starters he contributed to Eintracht Braunschweig's promotion back to the 2.
 Bundesliga in 2011, and to the Bundesliga in 2013.
 After the 2014–15 2.
 Bundesliga season, Theuerkauf joined 1.
 FC Heidenheim on a free transfer.